JSON-LD for SEO: The Guide to Structured Data

 }

-Why it's wrong: JSON does not allow a trailing comma after the last property.
+Why it's an error: JSON does not allow a trailing comma after the last property.

 Fix: Remove the comma after the last property in each object.